Auto Immune Protocol (AIP) Diet – A Basic Guide

 TGHP is a basic protocol that is the same for everyone, then you add in and/or tweak certain areas of it to work around your symptoms of SIBO and any other health conditions that you may have.
 As I have been following the paleo diet for three years now and am still suffering with a range of issues, one of the add-ons that is suggested for those with auto immune conditions, is adapting to an Auto Immune Protocol diet.

 What is Autoimmune disease?

-It is suggested that there are over 80 different kinds of auto-immune (AI) diseases and they can affect any part of the body.
+It is suggested that there are over 80 different kinds of auto immune diseases and they can affect any part of the body.
 They tend to be characterised by an under or over active immune system.
-With an over active system the body may begin producing antibodies that instead of fighting infections, attack the body’s own tissues, (Autoimmune Disease) decreasing the immune system’s ability to fight invaders.
+With an over active system the body may begin producing antibodies that instead of fighting infections, attack the body’s own tissues, (Auto Immune Disease) decreasing the immune system’s ability to fight invaders.
 The trigger is often unknown but they all lead to chronic inflammation and tissue damage.

 To give you an example, the first three AI conditions will be explained very briefly.

 Types of auto immune diseases include: